JepsonNomad/jepsonnomad.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: ""
-subtitle: Where to begin...
+subtitle: About me
 ---

 My name is Christian John.
 I'm a landscape ecologist investigating the role of spatial dynamics in resources for mobile herbivores.
 Finding this small corner of the research world has been a long process, starting with a biology lab in high school that mostly consisted of catching salamanders, plus a simple statistical analysis or two.
 Since then, I have dabbled in skin cancer, hummingbirds, and archaeology.
 Mostly, however, I've spent my time following ungulates around one corner or another of North America.